 They also received a Good Sports grant to train up more club members to help out at the bar.

-Exclusive to registered Good Sports clubs in Tasmania, the grants, which are designed to help clubs improve the health of members, are open until the end of July 31, 2022.
+Exclusive to registered Good Sports clubs in Tasmania, the grants, which are designed to help clubs improve the health of members, are open until January 31, 2023.

 More volunteers, more support